Sebastianhju/Runeterra-5e/Rules/Status Effects.md

 # Grievous Wounds

-If you have atleast one stack of grievous wounds, all healing and temporary hit points you gain are halfed.
-At the start of your turn you remove one stack of grievous wounds.
-You can remove all stacks of **Grievous Wounds** by using lesser restoration or similar effects.
+When Grievous Wouded all healing and temporary hit points you gain are halfed.
+A creature can remvove **Grievous Wounds** from themself or an ally by spending their action to make a dc 10 medicine check or by using spells like lesser restoration.

 ---

 # Burn

-At the start of their turn, a creature with burn stacks takes force damage equal to the stacks of burn and remove the amount of stacks by one.
-A creature can have a maximum of stacks equal to five times your proficiency bonus.
-You can remove all stacks of burn by using lesser restoration or similar effects.
+At the start of their turn, a creature with burn stacks takes 1d4 force damage.
+You can remove burn by spending you action to pat out the flames.
+You can also stop the burn by walking in water or casting create or destroy water.

 ---